ArataKamikaze/medic-database-work/README.md

 ## About Project 💻

-This application takes part of the practical database work.
+This application takes part of the practical ~~database~~ PHP work.

 Demo: https://github.com/